finbourne/lusid-sdk-python-preview/sdk/docs/CounterpartiesApi.md

 # **get_credit_support_annex**
 > GetCreditSupportAnnexResponse get_credit_support_annex(scope, code, as_at=as_at)

-[EXPERIMENTAL] Get Credit Support Annex
+[EXPERIMENTAL] GetCreditSupportAnnex: Get Credit Support Annex

 Get a Credit Support Annex from a single scope.
 The response will return either the Credit Support Annex that has been stored, or a failure explaining why the request was unsuccessful.
 It is important to always check for any unsuccessful requests (failures).